 BraeVal is the Scottish word for the upland river valleys ‘tween the mountains and the highlands, where streams wind and search for the loch.
 Pronounced ‘brave-all’ the name harkens the special challenges of the outdoor lifestyle that excites sportsmen.
 The mystique of Big Jock taming the wild lands is carried over to this distinctive sporting apparel marked with each garment marked with a patch of buffalo plaid.

 The Artemis shirt by BraeVal is named after the goddess of the hunt, and its legendary status of being too nice for the field is indeed a myth.
 With a functional and rugged design, this shirt sets one apart with its quilted right shoulder gun patch and its double-layered left breast bellows pocket.
-With designs that include the Camel, Khaki and Maroon District Check and Sonoma Red Cavalry Twill or Mocha Bold Tattersal – the Artemis excels as essential wingshooting gear.Spring and Summer short sleeve shirts and shorts are also part of the BraeVael wardrobe, and these distinctive garments can be found on the Internet at www.Braeval.net or locally at Grady Ervin on King Street.
-Join the BraeVal clan and wear your sporting handkerchief of Buffalo Plaid with highland honor.
+With designs that include the Camel, Khaki and Maroon District Check and Sonoma Red Cavalry Twill or Mocha Bold Tattersal – the Artemis excels as essential wingshooting gear.Spring and Summer short sleeve shirts and shorts are also part of the BraeVael wardrobe, and these distinctive garments can be found on the Internet at www.Braeval.net - Join the BraeVal clan and wear your sporting handkerchief of Buffalo Plaid with highland honor.

 Photos: Jeff in an Artemis shirt by BraeVal with Chester